CWRU-EECS301/Documentation/StartingGithub-Guide.md

 ## Configuring Command-Line Git SSH Access

-When running Git from the command-line with an SSH remote, SSH will need to know which private SSH key to use for the host.
+When running Git from a command-line app (either **Git Shell** on Windows or **Terminal** on Linux/macOS) with an SSH remote, SSH will need to know which private SSH key to use for the host.
 This host information can be set in the SSH config file.

-Check your Git remote to make sure you're using SSH connecting to GitHub (indicated by **git@github.com**):
+First, check your Git remote to make sure you're using SSH connecting to GitHub (indicated by **git@github.com**):

 ```
 $ git remote -v